Luster Municipality

 In 2016, the chief of police for Vestlandet formally suggested a reconfiguration of police districts and stations.
 He proposed that the police station in Luster be closed.

 General information

-Lyster was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The original municipality was identical to the Lyster parish (prestegjeld) with the sub-parishes (sokn) of Fortun, Dale, Nes, and Gaupne.
+The parish of Lyster was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The original municipality was identical to the Church of Norway's Lyster prestegjeld with the parishes (sokn) of Fortun, Dale, Nes, and Gaupne.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, the neighboring municipalities of Hafslo and Jostedal were merged with Luster, forming a much larger municipality.
-After the merger, Luster had 5,854 residents.

-Since the consolidation of the three municipalities of Hafslo, Jostedal and Luster in 1963, the area has been characterized by scattered rural settlements and large distances between these settlements.
-Luster was the largest municipality by area in the old Sogn og Fjordane county.
+On 1 January 1963, Luster Municipality (population: 2,674) was merged with Hafslo Municipality (population: 2,384) and Jostedal Municipality (population: 796) forming a new, much larger Luster Municipality with 5,854 residents.
+Since the consolidation of the three municipalities of Hafslo, Jostedal, and Luster in 1963, the area has been characterized by scattered rural settlements and large distances between these settlements.
+Luster Municipality was the largest municipality by area in the old Sogn og Fjordane county.

-On 1 January 2020, the municipality became part of the newly created Vestland county after Sogn og Fjordane and Hordaland counties were merged.
+Historically, this municipality was part of the old Sogn og Fjordane county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).